mashupbots/plebify/README.rst

 - checking log files for errors
 - running queries and emailing out the results
-- consoliation files from various systems for batch upload
+- consolidate files from various systems for batch upload

 Due to resource and budget constraints, these tasks never get automated.
 Rather, they tend to get delegated to `Plebs <http://en.wikipedia.org/wiki/Plebs>`_.
 The lower you are in